Updated: March 5, 2026

 Some tenants in Portugal sublet their properties without the permission of the owner of the property, which, in many cases, violates the rental contract.

-This type of subletting will usually lack property contracts, meaning that you will not be protected legally.
 You can always request the official property documentation, known as Certidão Permanente, that will prove that they are the owner of the property and detail the legal details of the property.

 Conclusion: Protect Yourself Against Renting Property in Portugal Pitfalls